jakearchibald/jakearchibald.com/static-build/posts/2021/11/dom-cross-fade/index.md

 `opacity: 0.5` works in the same way.
 If you put `opacity: 0.5` on top of `opacity: 0.5` you get the equivalent of `opacity: 0.75`, and that's why the "go" appears to fade out a bit during the cross-fade.

-The process of layering one thing over another is called _compositing_, which takes each pixel of the _source_ ('goat' in this case) and _destination_ ('good' in this case) and combines them in some way.
+On the web, we layer things on top of other things all the time, but how it works is actually kinda complicated.
+The process is called _compositing_.
+Compositing takes each pixel of the _source_ ('goat' in this case) and _destination_ ('good' in this case) and combines them in some way, depending on the compositing operator.

 For these operations, pixels have four values called _channels_: red, green, blue, and alpha (transparency).
 Channel values are generally in the range 0-1, where 0 means 'none' and 1 means 'full'.

-The default compositing method on the web and most applications is [source-over](https://drafts.fxtf.org/compositing/#porterduffcompositingoperators_srcover).
+The default compositing operator on the web and most applications is [source-over](https://drafts.fxtf.org/compositing/#porterduffcompositingoperators_srcover).
 Here's a worked example of how source-over combines two pixels:

 ```js
 // Red 50% opacity